kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## The First Benchmarking Mistake: Measuring Only Clean Builds
+## The First Benchmarking Mistake: Measuring Only Clean Builds { #the-first-benchmarking-mistake }

 Clean builds are useful.
 They are also unusually easy to misuse.